venkatabhinavgale/reskin-enercare/wp-content/plugins/autoptimize/readme.txt

 Just [fork Autoptimize on Github](https://github.com/futtta/autoptimize) and code away!

 == Changelog ==

+= 3.1.9 =
+* improvement: activate JS, CSS & HTML optimization upon plugin activation (hat tip to Adam Silverstein (developer relations engineer at Google))
+* improvement: also defer asynced JS (to ensure execution order remains intact; asynced JS should not execute before deferred inline JS which it might depend upon)
+* improvement: exclude images from being lazyloaded if they have fetchpriority attribute set to high (as done by WordPress core since 6.3)
+* bugfix: disable spellcheck on CSS textarea's (above the fold CSS/ critical CSS) which in some cases caused browser issues
+* add tab to explain Autoptimize Pro.
+* confirmed working with WordPress 6.4 (beta 3)
+* some other minor changes/ improvements/ filters, see the [GitHub commit log](https://github.com/futtta/autoptimize/commits/beta).

 = 3.1.8.1 =
 * urgent fix for PHP error, sorry about that!